nextcloud/documentation/user_manual/documents.rst

 Collaborative Document Editing
 ==============================

-The Documents application supports editing documents within ownCloud, without the need to launch an external application.
+The Documents application supports editing documents within Nextcloud, without the need to launch an external application.
 The Documents app supports these
 features:

 * Cooperative edit, with multiple users editing files simultaneously.
-* Document creation within ownCloud.
+* Document creation within Nextcloud.
 * Document upload.
-* Share and edit files in the browser, and then share them inside ownCloud or through a public link.
+* Share and edit files in the browser, and then share them inside Nextcloud or through a public link.

 Supported file formats are `.odt`, `.doc`, and `.docx`.